Need to talk? Call 1800 882 436.

 Your baby

-The baby’s cells all have different jobs.
-They contain all the genetic information they needed to grow everything from the baby’s skin to their eyes to their liver.
+Inside, their organs are starting to form.
+Your baby’s cells all have different jobs.
+They contain the genetic information they needed to grow everything from their skin, to their eyes, to their liver.

-Their jaw and eyes are starting to develop, as well as the ‘buds’ that will become arms and legs.
-Vertebrae are starting to form along their back.
-Also this week, a stalk which will develop into the umbilical cord attaches to the front of the baby’s body.
+Their jaw and eyes are starting to develop now, as well as the ‘buds’ that will become arms and legs.
+Vertebrae are also starting to form along their back.

 Your body